adamedx/autographps/docs/WALKTHROUGH.md

 * Use `Get-GraphType -Members` to view the properties of the type or structure you're updating
 * Use parameter completion with commands like `New-GraphObject`, `New-GraphItem`, `Set-GraphItemProperty`, etc. to ease your workflow and avoid the need to refer to documentation
 * Pay attention to error messages from Graph -- these messages will often give useful information about missing or invalid properties so that you can try again, or at least help you navigate a particular help topic.
+* Look for opportunities to use the PowerShell pipeline with AutoGraphPS command for concise, efficient, and scalable automation of Graph resource management.

 ### Advanced queries with `-Query`